"Which is better, Amazon or Shopify?"

 "You can sell on Amazon AND have a Shopify store"

 Shopify is so popular for good reason.
 It really does rock.
-It's extremely feature rich, easy to customize and comes with world class customer support.
+It's extremely feature rich, easy to customize, and comes with world-class customer support.
 It is a good place to boost sales when paired with the proper Shopify CRO services.

 Amazon has earned the right to go first.
 It is after all the platform that I got started on and helped me quit my job.
 I'll leave my personal bias out of this, I promise.